 John Muir Trail 2016

 The 211-mile John Muir Trail in California was our first thru hike.
 It was a great first thru hike and the scenery is beyond gorgeous.
 It left us with an everlasting addiction to the Sierra Nevada Mountains of California.
-Here is the story of our first thru hike documented through daily blogs.
+Here is the story of our first thru hike documented through a short video and daily blogs.

 - Count Down to the John Muir Trail

 - What the “Hike”?

 - Aliens, A Brothel and Mysterious Military Operations; It’s All Part of the Journey

 - The “Neet Beat” and Daily Musings on the John Muir Trail

 - Day 2: In the Shadow of a Cathedral